bwmarrin/discordgo/README.md

 discussed.
 - Fork the develop branch and make your changes.
 - Try to match current naming conventions as closely as possible.
-- This package is intended to be a low level direct mapping of the Discord API so please avoid adding enhancements outside of that scope without first discussing it.
+- This package is intended to be a low level direct mapping of the Discord API, so please avoid adding enhancements outside of that scope without first discussing it.
 - Create a Pull Request with your changes against the develop branch.